-University facilities are well-maintained, and in the interest of students, faculty and The Valencia Facilities Team works diligently to address physical security concerns such as burned out lights or malfunctioning door locks so these issues are promptly repaired.
+University facilities are well-maintained, and in the interest of students, faculty and staff security is given considerable attention.
+The Valencia Facilities Team works diligently to address physical security concerns such as burned out lights or malfunctioning door locks so these issues are promptly repaired.